A parallel-in-time collocation method using diagonalization: theory and implementation for linear problems: The method

 where $\vect{x}_{lm} \in \C^{N}$ denotes the $m$th block of $\vect{x}_{l} \in \C^{NM}$.

-A summary of the full method is presented as a pseudo code in algorithm~\ref{alg:paralpha}.
-It traces precisely the steps described above and indicates, which steps can be run in parallel.
-In this version, a different preconditioner is used in each iteration, defined by a given $(\alpha_k)_{k \in \N}$ sequence.
-A criterion when to stop as well as which sequence $(\alpha_k)_{k \in \N}$ to choose is discussed in the next section.
+A summary of the full method is presented as a pseudo-code in algorithm~\ref{alg:paralpha}.
+It traces precisely the steps described above and indicates which steps can be run in parallel.
+We will describe how a sequence of preconditioners, $(\mathbf{C}_{\alpha_k})_{k \in \N}$, can be prescribed, as well as a stopping criterion in Section~\ref{sec:parameter_selection}.